-Since the creation of Moto2 in 2010, replacing the 250 2-stroke category, TotalEnergies has been present in the intermediate class with the Marc VDS Racing structure.
-A collaboration that has seen the Belgian team to take three world championship titles with Tito Rabat, Franco Morbidelli and Alex Marquez.
+Since the advent of Moto2, created in 2010 to replace the 250 class and its two-stroke engines, ELF has been present in the intermediate class alongside the Marc VDS Racing outfit.
+This long-term relationship has enabled the Belgian team to win three world championship titles with Tito Rabat, Franco Morbidelli and Alex Marquez.

 ELF and Moto2